 This year, we’re social distancing on Michigan, Wisconsin and Minnesota’s northern shores (that is if Wisconsin’s notorious COVID count doesn’t prohibit us from traveling).
 Our highlights will be scenery over sipping, and the later will likely be out of a cooler instead of a brewery.
 However, if we do make a stop—or maybe you’re looking to—here’s the The Cabin’s Brew-Sconsin or The Minnesota BeerCast for suggestions.

 (sort of—we’re a bit happenstance in our travels)

 - Black River Harbor Recreation Area

-I’m a born and bred Michigan girl, which means you can’t fully take the mitten off my hand or out of my heart.
+I’m Michigan born and bred, which means you can’t fully take the mitten off my hand or out of my heart.
 U.P.
 Ironwood, here we come!

 - Morgan Falls and St. Peter’s Dome